 - Using the child as a messenger or as a pawn in their game

-- Offering to side with the child (good cop) to disrespect the other parent (bad cop)
+- Offering to side with the child (the “good cop” without rules or restrictions) to disrespect the other parent (the “bad cop” who teaches responsibility and consequences)

-The toxic parent deliberately does or says things to cause the child discomfort and problems with the primary parent then offer to rescue the child – look what your mother did, I know she’s controlling, or you can come live with me.
-This parent is putting his needs before the child.
+The toxic parent deliberately does or says things to cause the child discomfort and problems with the primary parent, then offers to rescue the child – look what your mother did, I know she’s so mean and controlling, or you can always come live with me.
+This parent is putting his needs before the child!

 Dr. Phil calls this sweet poison when a parent is able to turn one child against the other parent.
 The parent is dumping poison into the child, hoping to hurt the other parent, when the only one being hurt in this situation is the child.
 A loving, caring parent only wants what is best for their child and their actions back that up by doing the best they can to keep the child out of the divorce and any disagreements after.

 One parent is emotionally creating an allegiance.
-When the child gets sick of the poisons and games he or she will go live with or side with the toxic parent hoping the competition and conflict will stop.
+When the child gets sick of the poisons and games he or she will go live with or side with the toxic parent hoping the competition and conflict will stop – and it usually does because the loving parent refuses to fight over a child (he/she is not a piece of property).

-This manipulation tactic works almost every time unless the child sees it for what it is – a game where they’re the pawn.
+This manipulation tactic works unless the child sees it for what it is – a game where they are the pawn.
 The toxic parent doesn’t really care about the child, he only cares about not paying child support to the other parent and winning the battle.
 He would rather see the mother alone without her children.
 An abuser’s need for power and control turns to retaliation once he no longer can control the victim.
 Taking the children away from the mother is the ultimate retaliation.

 All parental relationships should be decided by the child without any influence from the other parent.
-That is not the case when there is parental alienation.
+That is not the case when there is parental alienation or domestic violence by proxy.

 Children are taught to disrespect loving parents.